 Improved Efficiency – It is presumed pair programming slows down a project by almost 50%.
 However, two programmers working on the same program are efficient with minimal chances of errors.
 So the project is relatively delivered on time.

 Combined Effort – If one programmer experiences a challenge, the other can take over.
 They can brainstorm to find a solution to a challenge.
 It brings more satisfaction and personal/brand recognition.

 Enhances Interpersonal Skills – When two programmers work closely together, it enhances their communication skills and teamwork, which results in improved staff relations.

 Facilitates Learning and Sharing of knowledge- there is so much to learn from one another.
 It offers a good learning experience for novice programmers from expert programmers.
 It is easier to understand and take instructions face to face rather than from watching online tutorials.

 Improved Quality Programming – You will likely get top-quality work from pair programming.
-Working as a pair in programming leads to a more precise articulation of complex aspects of the project and coding tasks.
+Working as a pair in programming leads to a more precise articulation of complex aspects of the project/project manager and coding tasks.

 Potential Downside of Pair Programming

 High-level Coordination: The main drawback of pair programming is that both programmers must be actively engaged in the task until it is completed.
 Otherwise, the results will not live up to expectations.
 Both the programmers must be at the top of communication.
 Pair programming requires speaking out loud, and the driver must keep on guiding and communicating to the navigator.